Image Credit: nikkytok/Shutterstock.com

 Several handheld XRF analyzers exist for mining and exploring purposes, in order to ensure a fast and accurate measurement for all aspects of mining.
 Examples of mining applications for handheld XRF devices include; core analyzers for

-exploration drilling, mineral exploration, geochemical testing and mapping, waste processing and metal recovery, ore grade control, silver ore mining, and mineral lab alternatives5.
+exploration drilling, mineral exploration, geochemical testing and mapping, waste processing and metal recovery, ore grade control, silver ore mining, and mineral lab alternatives.

 The United Nuclear XRF Probe

-The earliest handheld energy-dispersive XRF probe was built by United Nuclear in the early 1980’s, which was originally used to investigate highly radioactive holding takes, as well as the presence of uranium in soil6.
+The earliest handheld energy-dispersive XRF probe was built by United Nuclear in the early 1980s, which was originally used to investigate highly radioactive holding takes, as well as the presence of uranium in the soil.
 Weighing over 70 pounds, this tool comprised of a measurement head connected to a cart, where the electronics displayed the received data.

-Modified between 1982-1983, United Nuclear commercialized the MAP-1 device, which had the capability to detect uranium, as well as other elements in the soil through the creation of a “front pack,” while also reducing the weight of the instrument to 50 pounds6.
-The evolution of these instruments continued through the 1980’s as United Nuclear developed MAP-2 and MAP-3 analyzers for enhanced lead detection purposes.
+Modified between 1982-1983, United Nuclear commercialized the MAP-1 device, which had the capability to detect uranium, as well as other elements in the soil through the creation of a “front pack,” while also reducing the weight of the instrument to 50 pounds.
+The evolution of these instruments continued through the 1980s as United Nuclear developed MAP-2 and MAP-3 analyzers for enhanced lead detection purposes.